cirosantilli/latex-submodule/readme.md

 # usage

-once installed, all the usage is based on `make`, and you can get usage information by running:
+Once installed, all the usage is based on `make`, and you can get usage information by running:

     make help

+Remember: only make changes to the files in this repo ( or to ther symlink names, which is the same thing ) if those change would be generally useful for the majority of projects, and then merge them back in.

+Otherwise, you must use other files to achieve the same effects.

 # warning: data loss